The Other Big 5 Publishers... are in Education.

 There is a lot of disruption happening right now in the book publishing market, as online retailers and self-publishing platforms are changing the outlook for the publishing industry.
 There is a reason these big 5 educational publishers have stuck around and have dominated for decades.
 Even with the sale of one major publisher to another, and constant merging, fluctuating, and shifting, one thing is clear—the biggest publishers aren’t going away and I'll be excited to see what new books and authors will be coming out over the next couple of years.

-Leave a comment below, what is your favorite children's book?
+Leave a comment on my facebook page, what is your favorite book?

 Thanks for reading,